 I salute a handless marble Augustus gazing protectively over the Bay of Naples.
 I allow time for a cappuccino on the terrace.
 My mind drifts again to the movie while I enjoy the blue silence of the place.

 La febre azzurra!
 Perhaps the Actor was right to call it so.
 “Comme tutto e bello e poetico qui, Antonio!” the elated Actor told his friend.
 Indeed, everything is beautiful and poetic here.
 And he went on: “If I had to choose a place to die, I’d choose this island!“

 If I had to choose a place to live, I’d choose Capri over any other place in this world!
 Says I!

 Italy is, of all the European countries, and will forever be the most outstanding travel destination for her incredible history, art, culture, scenery, lifestyle, and everything else in between.
 From the Alps in the north to Sicily in the south, every patch of this blessed land has something fabulous to show and teach you.

 Everything good in today’s world is from Italy: food, vino, shoes and clothes, cars, art, history, language.
 Tutto!

-When the supervolcano under the Bay of Naples’ azure waters will erupt sending a nuclear blast wave over Europe, Capri will be the first place to abandon the Tyrrhenian and raise to heavens to become the new Olympus.
+When the supervolcano under the Bay of Naples’ azure waters will erupt, sending a nuclear blast wave over Europe, Capri will be the first to abandon the Tyrrhenian and rise to the heavens to become the new Olympus.
 The gods will claim it back someday.
 For now, let’s be thankful that they gave it to us for a while to visit, enjoy, smell, hear, live and fill our hearts.

 If you ever travel around Campania and don’t take a traghetto to Capri, know that you’re committing the ultimate sacrilege!
 Says I!
 And read the book!
 Anacapri and San Michele are one and the same!